tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client's proposed PSK identities are not encrypted, nor is the one that the server selects.

+### Key Derivation and HKDF

+Key derivation in TLS 1.3 uses the HKDF function defined in [RFC 5869] and its two components, HKDF-Extract and HKDF-Expand.
+The full rationale for the HKDF construction can be found in [Kraw10] and the rationale for the way it is used in TLS 1.3 in [KW16].
+Throughout this document, each application of HKDF-Extract is followed by one or more invocations of HKDF-Expand.
+This ordering should always be followed (including in future revisions of this document), in particular, one SHOULD NOT use an output of HKDF-Extract as an input to another application of HKDF-Extract without an HKDF-Expand in between, Consecutive applications of HKDF-Expand are allowed as long as these are differentiated via the key and/or the labels.

+Note that HKDF-Expand implements a pseudorandom function (PRF) with both inputs and outputs of variable length.
+In some of the uses of HKDF in this document (e.g., for generating exporters and the resumption_master_secret), it is necessary that the application of HKDF-Expand be collision-resistant, namely, it should be infeasible to find two different inputs to HKDF-Expand that output the same value.
+This requires the underlying hash function to be collision resistant and the output length from HKDF-Expand to be of size at least 256 bits (or as much as needed for the hash function to prevent finding collisions).

+### Client Authentication

 A client that has sent authentication data to a server, either during the handshake or in post-handshake authentication, cannot be sure if the server afterwards considers the client to be authenticated or not.
 If the client needs to determine if the server considers the connection to be unilaterally or mutually authenticated, this has to be provisioned by the application layer.
 See {{CHHSV17}} for details.

+In addition, the analysis of post-handshake authentication from [Kraw16] shows that this mechanism serves as a proof of possession of the traffic key by the authenticating client - as identified by the client's certificate - but does not say when the client acquired the knowledge of the traffic key (it could have had it at the time of the original handshake or could have learned it at a later point).
+The implication of this fact is that this mechanism does no provide cryptographic attestion for any data exchanged prior to the post-handshake authentication.

+### 0-RTT

 The 0-RTT mode of operation generally provides the same security properties as 1-RTT data, with the two exceptions that the 0-RTT